-Overmolding is a two-shot plastic injection molding process that creates a single part by combining two separate but complimentary thermoplastic materials.
+Overmolding is a two-shot plastic injection molding process that creates a single part by combining two different but complimentary thermoplastic materials.

-By mechanically and/or chemically bonding two plastic materials, the overmolding process can be used to help product designers achieve additional functionality or aesthetics that would otherwise not be practical.
+By mechanically or chemically bonding two plastic materials, the overmolding process can help product designers achieve additional functionality or aesthetics that would otherwise not be practical.